michaelriedl/michaelriedl.github.io/_posts/2023-04-27-tp2-gpu-cluster.md

 sudo useradd -c "MUNGE authentication service" --no-create-home -g munge -s /sbin/nologin -r munge
 ```

-Build from source using the instructions on <a href="https://github.com/dun/munge/wiki/Installation-Guide#installing-from-git" target="_blank">GitHub</a>.
+After that setup you can build from source using the instructions on <a href="https://github.com/dun/munge/wiki/Installation-Guide#installing-from-git" target="_blank">GitHub</a>.

-Move the munge.key into /etc/munge
+Next, move the munge.key into /etc/munge, make sure the permissions are set correctly, and start the service.

 ```bash
 sudo chown -R munge:munge /etc/munge